Estimation of time-varying treatment effects using marginal structural models dependent on partial treatment history: Introduction

 The first problem is inefficiency due to IP-weighting.
-This problem also occurs in the context of a point treatment, but it becomes more serious in the context of time-varying treatments, especially when the number of time points is large.
-This is because IP-weights for MSMs are multiplied over all time points.
-In contrast, IP-weighted estimators for history-restricted MSMs (HRMSMs) proposed by \cite{HRMSM}, which target the effect of the recent partial treatment history, can overcome the inefficiency caused by the large number of time points.
-This is because IP-weights for HRMSMs are multiplied over only recently-restricted time points.
-However, as we discuss later, IP-weighted estimators for HRMSMs may be more inefficient than those for MSMs if the association between treatments at different time points is strong (similar situation to the poor overlap of the propensity score in the context of a point treatment).
-This is because IP-weights for HRMSMs treat previous treatments as confounders.
-Furthermore, depending on the choice of the partial treatment history in the HRMSM, there can be a serious difference between the target parameter based on the HRMSM and the effect of the entire treatment history, which leads to misunderstanding of the overall treatment effect and wrong decision-making.
+This problem also occurs in the context of a point treatment, but it is more severe in the context of time-varying treatments (especially when the number of time points is large) because IP-weights for MSMs, which targets the effect of the entire treatment history, are multiplied over all time points.
+In contrast, IP-weighting of history-restricted MSMs (HRMSMs), proposed by \cite{HRMSM}, which targets the effect of recent partial treatment history, can overcome inefficiency caused by the large number of time points, because IP-weights for HRMSMs are multiplied only over recent time points.
+However, as we discuss later, IP-weights for HRMSMs treat past treatments as confounders, so IP-weighting of HRMSMs may be more inefficient than that of MSMs if the association between treatments at different time points is strong, which is a situation similar to the poor overlap of the propensity score in the context of a point treatment.
+Furthermore, depending on the choice of partial treatment history in the HRMSM, there may be a serious difference between the estimand based on the HRMSM and time-varying treatment effects of interest, leading to a misunderstanding of the overall treatment effect and wrong decision-making.